 Our immigration lawyer in Ukraine has a wide experience on legal assistance on obtaining long term visa to Ukraine based on family reunification.
-Our services include a full scope of legal assistance at all stages of the visa application to Ukraine starting from assessment of the individual case, complex legal consulations, preparation of support documents and representation of interests in the embassy/consulate and other state authorities of Ukraine.
+Our services include a full scope of legal assistance at all stages of the visa application to Ukraine starting from assessment of the individual case, complex legal consultations, preparation of support documents and representation of interests in the Embassy/Consulate and other state authorities of Ukraine.

 What is a family reunion visa to Ukraine?

-In accordance with the requirements for the organization of work on the issuance of visas for entry into Ukraine and transit passage through its territory family reunion visa it is a long-term visa type D which is issued to foreigners and stateless persons for entry to Ukraine for the purpose of processing documents that entitle to stay in Ukraine for a period exceeding 90 days – to apply on residence permit.
+In accordance with the requirements for the organization of work on the issuance of visas for entry into Ukraine and transit passage through its territory family reunion visa it is a long-term visa type D which is issued to foreigners and stateless persons for entry to Ukraine for the purpose of processing documents that entitle to stay in Ukraine for a period exceeding 90 days – to apply for residence permit.

 Who can apply on family reunion visa to Ukraine?

 Family members include wife (husband), their children and parents.